smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 ## Spatial transcriptomics technologies
 Spatial transcriptomics technologies broadly fall within two groups: imaging-based and sequencing-based methods.
+Both imaging- and sequence-based datasets are available through the [The BRAIN Initiative - Cell Census Network](https://biccn.org/).
+Sequencing-based datasets are featured in the
+[Human Cell Atlas](https://data.humancellatlas.org/).
 These technologies vary in ability to profile entire transcriptomes, deliver single-cell resolution, and detect genes efficiently.
 Imaging-based technologies read transcriptomes in situ using microscopy and feature single-cell or even single-molecule resolution.
 They identify mRNA species through hybridization with fluorescent probes.
 These probes are gene-specific in fluorescence in situ hybridization (FISH).
 Current FISH methods employ multiple hybridization rounds, with risk of error for each transcript growing exponentially with each round.
 FISH methods are limited in